BrianaNzivu/blog/README.md

 **Note: Some of the text views do not contain any content.
 The information to be displayed on these text views will be obtained from the API.
 Thus it is important to leave it blank.**

 ### Step 3 – Adding Volley to our Application.
-Add the following dependency to the app module-level `build. gradle` file:
+Add the following dependency to the app module-level `build.gradle` file:
 ```gradle
 dependencies{
  implementation 'com.android.volley:volley:1.1.0'